Filmmaking entails more than a Screenwriter typing “FADE IN” or a Director yelling “Action!”

 It’s important to note that even when a Writer is hired by a production company or studio to write a script, they are not exempt from getting rounds of notes, which may extend the development phase.

 You might wonder, “How does any movie ever get made?” after learning about the common trajectory of the development process and understandably so.
-But the good news is that once a script get a green light and the attached filmmakers can begin, the next stage of the filmmaking process—pre-production—typically goes faster depending on the material getting produced.
+But the good news is that once a script gets a green light and the attached filmmakers can begin, the next stage of the filmmaking process—pre-production—typically goes faster depending on the material getting produced.

 The scope of the movie will somewhat impact this stage of the filmmaking process.
-For instance, the pre-production needs for a huge tentpole film like Avengers: Endgame might be more intensive with its huge cast, crew and budget than Booksmart, another film that came out in 2019 that did not have quite the same scope or need for special effects.
+For instance, the pre-production needs for a huge tentpole film like Avengers: Endgame might be more intensive with its huge cast, crew, and budget than Booksmart, another film that came out in 2019 that did not have quite the same scope or need for special effects.

 That being said, regardless of the size of the production, many pre-production needs remain the same.